EpiphyYT/EpiphyYT.github.io/FromLightGunGamesToFPS.md

 ## Early Games: The Pursuit of Realistic Fun

 ### Ray-O-Lite (1930s)
 The prototype of light gun technology can be traced back to before the birth of video games.
 In essence, it was a mechanical toy with interactive shooting functionality.
-The Ray-O-Lite Rifle, developed by the Seeburg Company, was a duck-shooting themed game device that laid the foundation for the core working principle of light guns: a small light bulb was installed inside a simulated gun body, and when the trigger was pulled, it emitted a beam of light.
+According to Pinrepari.com (n.d.), the Ray-O-Lite Rifle, developed by the Seeburg Company, was a duck-shooting themed game device that laid the foundation for the core working principle of light guns: a small light bulb was installed inside a simulated gun body, and when the trigger was pulled, it emitted a beam of light.
 On the game’s mechanical setup, a moving duck model equipped with a light-sensitive tube detected whether it had been hit.
 When the player successfully hit the target, the device would simultaneously trigger flashing lights and sound effects, forming a complete interactive feedback loop.

-*   Pinrepair.com. (n.d.).
-Ray-O-Lite rifle.
-Retrieved from https://www.pinrepair.com/arcade/rayolit.htm

 This game accurately recreated the primitive yet immersive act of hunting.
 Players had to physically participate by waiting for the duck model to emerge from the grass before performing the shooting action.
 Unlike modern video games, this early device had no scoring system, level design, or difficulty balancing.
 Its core value lay in simulating a realistic hunting scene to deliver a purely sensory experience for the player.

+*   Pinrepair.com. (n.d.).
+Ray-O-Lite rifle.
+Retrieved from https://www.pinrepair.com/arcade/rayolit.htm

 ### Indy 500 – Atari VCS (1977)
 As an early racing game, Indianapolis 500 (Indy 500) featured a custom steering wheel controller as its core highlight.
-This controller was equipped with a 360-degree rotating dial, allowing players to achieve precise control over the in-game vehicle。
+Accroding to the information from The Henry Ford Museum (n.d.), this controller was equipped with a 360-degree rotating dial, allowing players to achieve precise control over the in-game vehicle。

 The player’s physical rotation of the wheel produced instant feedback in the form of corresponding steering responses from the car in the game, directly reflecting the early video game industry’s simple yet earnest pursuit of realistic driving experiences.